Class el.AudioBuffer

 Parameters:

-- start integer Sample index to start on
+- start int Sample index to start on

-- count integer Number of samples to clear
+- count int Number of samples to clear

 - AudioBuffer:cleared ()